-Step 2: Write a customized, detailed thank-you email based on your interview conversations.
+3. Write a customized, detailed follow-up based on your interview conversations.

 Here is the word-for-word email I sent my future hiring manager:

-1. Context and personality.
-I started jotting down notes after the interview to ensure that I could include some personal connection or common interest that would help Anum remember me among a pool of hundreds or even thousands of candidates.
+I started jotting down notes after the interview to ensure that I could include some personal connection or common interest that would help the hiring manager remember me in a pool of hundreds or even thousands of candidates.

-2. Determination.
-I tried focusing on these main themes to demonstrate how badly I wanted the job:
+I tried focusing on these main themes to show how badly I wanted the job:

 For example, I emphasized the "scrappy, fast-paced" nature of the team as an aspect that particularly excited me about this role.

-3. Value.
 I recapped why I would be an asset to the team and the company.
-Instead of talking in generalities, I cited concrete examples of how I would contribute by drawing from past experiences, providing links to various content, projects, and presentations that I have worked on, some of which I had spoken about during my interview.
+Instead of talking in generalities, I cited concrete examples of how I would contribute by drawing from past experiences and provided links to various content, projects, and presentations that I have worked on, some of which I spoke about during my interview.

-Smart people want to hire people who hustle.
-So I had to determine how I could stand out from the hundreds of other applicants.
+Smart people want to hire smarter people.
+So I figured out how to stand out from hundreds of other applicants.

-I needed to demonstrate that I wasn't just qualified for the position, but I was qualified for the culture.
-A few years ago, HubSpot published a SlideShare on their "Culture Code."
+I demonstrated I wasn't just qualified for the position, but I was qualified for the culture.
+Years ago, HubSpot published a SlideShare on their "Culture Code."

-So I used their culture code to illustrate (literally) how my own personality matches HubSpot's culture:
+I used that code to illustrate (literally) how my personality matches HubSpot's culture.

 I had two more interviews scheduled the following week.
 I was hired that Thursday evening.

-Anum later told me the importance of this extra step in the hiring decision …
+They later told me the importance of this extra step in the hiring decision:

-And now I'm writing this from my desk at HubSpot, sitting directly across from Anum.
+And now I'm writing this from my desk at HubSpot.

 All because of a unique thank you email.